 I personally like to start working on my taxes in February.
 I can work on it a little bit at a time instead of having to block out hours at once just to get it finished.

-By starting early, you won’t feel rushed, you can take your time, and double check that you didn’t miss any deductions that you are owed.
+By starting early, you won’t feel rushed and you can take your time.
+Double check that you didn’t miss any deductions that you are owed.

 This makes doing your taxes a much more pleasurable experience.

 By taking your time doing your taxes, you are less likely to make a mistake that could cost you money.
 Go slow, just do a section or two at a time so it doesn’t get overwhelming.

 This also allows you to go over your taxes several times to make sure everything is accurate.
 You can also get help from a professional if you need it.

 Tax Tips to Lower Stress: File for Free

 File your Taxes for Free

 I know that we have all heard of the different tax software that claims they will file your taxes for free.
 What you may not realize is that they will only file your federal taxes for free.
 You have to pay to file your state taxes or you have to pay if you need to use specialized forms.